UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2025-09-10-FairSynergy.md

 [Code](https://github.com/UTAustin-SwarmLab/Fair-Synergy)

 ## Motivation
 Intelligent fleets involving machine learning (ML) deployed drones, autonomous cars, or phones rarely look uniform.
-Some fleet agents have much better on-board compute or memory, while others face harder inputs such as hard-to-parse images and complex prompts.
+Some fleet agents have much better on-board compute or memory, while others face harder inputs, such as hard-to-parse images and complex prompts.
 While cloud assists fleets by allocating its limited resources, it is not really trivial how to allocate for optimal collective performance across the heterogeneous agents.
 If we split cloud resources evenly, we waste the budget on saturated parts of the accuracy-vs-resource curve while starving steep ones.
 We ask:

 - **Q1 (Fairness):** Where does the next unit of resource raise accuracy the most?
 - **Q2 (Multivariate Utility):** How can we substitute multiple types of ML resources available?